pavelrosh/social_network_task/README.md

 **NOTE:**
 <ul>
-<li>You could Swagger fot testing this API, accessible by /api/docs route.</li>
+<li>You could use Swagger fot testing this API, accessible by /api/docs route.</li>
 <li>I've implemented JWT authentication.</li>
 <li>On registration step email verifying by emailhunter.co, I've done it with adding adapter class.
 You can check in adapter.py</li>
-<li>If you need to change some settings, change it in .env file.</li>
+<li>If you need to change some settings, do it via .env file.</li>
 </ul>